jaked/cufp-metaprogramming-tutorial/outline.markdown

 # ASTs in Camlp4

+ * the Camlp4 OCaml AST, Camlp4Ast.partial.ml
+ * syntactic classes, some constructors
+ * how to call Camlp4 to see the AST for some concrete syntax
+ * locations

 # ASTs in Template Haskell

 # OCaml quotations in Camlp4

+ * quotation per syntactic class, expr/patt context
+ * antiquotations
+ * the revised syntax :(

 # Haskell quotations in Template Haskell